MarounGrey-Notes/Tech-Interview-Preparation/Behavioral/Overcoming Obstacles.md

 ### Describe a time when you modified your preferred way of doing things to meet objectives.
 How did you handle this?
 Though I had several years of success using [preferred approach], our team needed to shift processes to accomodate [new constraints].
 To align to the new imperatives...[how you adapted successfully].
 By proactively modifying how I structured my work rather than clinging to prior norms, I was able to meet strategic objectives while setting an example for others to evolve workflows as well.

+### Describe a project or task you've worked on that required you to think 'outside the box.'
+What was the outcome?